VortexMashiro/CQUCOVID/README.md

 1. Noticed that there's a loop import between `__init__.py` and `views.py` , this is fine in flask, but not recommended in python.
 Please see https://dormousehole.readthedocs.io/en/latest/patterns/packages.html

+## Data Interface

+Kindly search `TODO Data` in `views.py`, and you will locate the position where data interfaces are needed.

+We need 3 interfaces currently(2020/7/1), please check the corresponding static sample data for specific format.

+Riino advices to **use external package to generate data interface**, this will help decrease the lines in views.py.
+To check bing-like page, please start serve and visit http://127.0.0.1:5000/home

+Note that the type of pyechart is different : in index page, we use  `Map`, in home page, we use `Bio`, and in home page’s country list, we use `dictionary`.
+See http://gallery.pyecharts.org/#/Geo/geo_base for more info.